Estimate-Then-Optimize versus Integrated-Estimation-Optimization versus Sample Average Approximation: A Stochastic Dominance Perspective: Related Work

 When the objective function is nonlinear, such as in the newsvendor problem, additional efforts are required to handle the estimation beyond the regression function.
 We first pinpoint that works focusing on computational or empirical performances without theoretical guarantees, e.g., \citet{donti2017task,wilder2019end,munoz2022bilevel}, are different from the statistical focus in this work.
 In the following, we discuss works on SAA, ETO, and IEO for contextual nonlinear optimization with statistical guarantees.

 \textbf{SAA.} The naive application of SAA in constrained, contextual optimization is infeasible because the decision is now regarded as a feature map that could be high or infinite-dimensional (see Section \ref{sec:cont}).
 In general, one needs to restrict the SAA minimization problem to a hypothesis class of the feature-to-decision maps.
 For instance, \citet{ban2019big} proposes to use a class of linear functions for the newsvendor problem. \citet{bertsimas2022data} proposes to use a reproducing kernel Hilbert space.
 These approaches bear performances that depend on the user's choice of the feature-to-decision hypothesis class.
-They are not directly comparable to contextual ETO or IEO because the latter attempts to model the underlying distribution.
+They are conceptually natural and procedurally attractive in tackling contextual optimization.
+However, when there are constraints in addition to the contextualization, enforcing the constraints via the feature-to-decision map only can become very challenging.
+On the other hand, approaches that model the underlying distribution, such as IEO and ETO, are more appealing because they structurally maintain both the objective cost and constraints in the downstream optimization.
 Another related work is \citet{esteban2022distributionally} who incorporates DRO into contextual optimization via optimal transport from the empirical distribution to the target conditional distribution.
 All of these works, however, do not involve statistical comparisons among different approaches as we do.

 \textbf{ETO.} The first step of ETO is to obtain an accurate estimate of the conditional response distribution given the feature. \citet{bertsimas2020predictive,ban2019big,bertsimas2019predictions,srivastava2021data} propose to use nonparametric regression methods, such as $k$-nearest-neighbor, kernel regression, or local linear methods, to estimate the conditional distribution, which are different from our parametric estimation of conditional distributions.
 By assuming a specially structured relation between the random response and the feature, \citet{kannan2022data,kannan2020residuals,kannan2021heteroscedasticity} studies an ETO-type approach where the first step is to estimate the regression function and the conditional covariance function and the second step is an SAA-type or DRO-type optimization step.
 Their approach achieves asymptotic optimality and finite sample guarantees if the estimation step achieves so.
 However, they consider a restricted setting where the conditional distribution estimation is not required, and thus differ from our work using parametric estimation of conditional distributions.